Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: Introduction

 \section{Introduction}

-A major early result in the theory of operator algebras (and, at the time, probably the deepest result in the theory, see \cite[\S IV.1.5]{Black:Operator}) was Glimm's 1960 dichotomy theorem.
-It states (among other things) that a separable and simple \cstar-algebra $A$ either has a unique irreducible representation up to the unitary equivalence, or it has $2^{\aleph_0}$ inequivalent irreducible representations.
+A major early result in the theory of operator algebras (and, at the time, possibly the deepest result in the theory; see \cite[\S IV.1.5]{Black:Operator}) was Glimm's 1960 dichotomy theorem.
+It states (among other things) that a separable and simple \cstar-algebra $A$ either has a unique irreducible representation up to unitary equivalence, or it has $2^{\aleph_0}$ inequivalent irreducible representations.
 The former condition is equivalent to $A$ being isomorphic to the algebra of compact operators on a separable Hilbert space, while the latter is equivalent to $A$ not being of type I (see \cite[Theorem~IV.1.5.1]{Black:Operator} for the full statement).

 Parts of Glimm's theorem were extended to non-separable \cstar-algebras by Sakai (see \cite[IV.1.5.8]{Black:Operator} for a discussion).
 In the 1970s further progress on extending Glimm's theorem to all simple \cstar-algebras slowed down to a halt.
-The most obvious question, asked by Naimark already in the 1950s, was whether a \cstar-algebra with a unique irreducible representation up to the unitary equivalence is necessarily isomorphic to the algebra of compact operators.
-A \emph{counterexample to Naimark's problem} is a \cstar-algebra that is not isomorphic to the algebra of compact operators on some Hilbert space, yet still has only one irreducible representation up to unitary equivalence.
+The most obvious question, asked by Naimark already in the 1950s, was whether a \cstar-algebra with a unique irreducible representation up to unitary equivalence is necessarily isomorphic to an algebra of compact operators.
+A \emph{counterexample to Naimark's problem} is a \cstar-algebra that is not isomorphic to an algebra of compact operators, yet still has only one irreducible representation up to unitary equivalence.